 Another limitation of ROI measurements is that the calculation is too simple and allows investors to choose any variable they want (such as periods or costs) as long as they get the answer they want, even if it is misleading.
 For example, ROI in long-term investments cannot be correct without the Net Present Value.

-We will analyse and evaluate all the possible circumstances in the following:
+We will analyse and evaluate all the possible factors affecting ROI in the following:

-Economic situations also include political and regulatory factors that cause the ROI to fluctuate.
+- Political/regulatory factors: Economic situations also include political and regulatory factors that cause the ROI to fluctuate.
 State budget cuts can cause higher borrowing costs for businesses, ultimately impacting their issues and interest rates.
 Legal bureaucracy can limit business investments in sectors which could also limit potential ROI growth for investors.
-Political instability will cause investors to lose confidence in both businesses and the government, negatively impacting their ROI on their issued instruments.
+Political instability will cause investors to lose confidence in both businesses and the government, negatively impacting their ROI on their issued instruments

 Investment behaviour is a major contributor to ROI fluctuation, and many financial incidents and countless studies have proven that.
 For example, investors panicked and sold everything with the S&P500 index fell by 14% in 2018 without looking at the bigger picture.
 The investors missed out on the bounceback by 11% in 2019.
 As such, we look at some of the most common investor behaviour that causes the ROI to fluctuate in the following: